DataFire/Integrations/integrations/generated/gov_bc_ca_open511/README.md

 ## Description

 This API is DriveBC's implementation of the Open511 specification.
 It provides information about known road events (traffic accidents, construction, etc.) in British Columbia, Canada.
+Please note that you may experience issues when submitting requests to the delivery or test environment if using this [OpenAPI specification](https://github.com/bcgov/api-specs) in other API console viewers.

 ## Actions